davidramezani/MetropolitanMuseumOfArt/README.md

 # Android Clean MVVM architecture

-The solution is built in a multi-module structure and attempts to use the latest tools and libraries.
-In summary:
+The solution is designed using the latest tools and libraries, following the MVVM, Clean Architecture, and Clean Code principles.
+The structure is multi-module, with the following key features:

-* Entirely written in Kotlin.
+* Written in Kotlin
-* Uses MVVM Architecture, Clean Architecture, and Clean Code.
+* Uses MVVM Architecture, Clean Architecture, and Clean Code
-* Uses Room as data persistence and Retrofit for network request handling.
+* Room for data persistence and Retrofit for network requests
-* Uses Kotlin Coroutines throughout threading.
+* Kotlin Coroutines for threading
-* Uses Hilt for dependency injection
+* Hilt for dependency injection
-* Uses Material Design Library
+* Material Design Library for UI design

 ### The basic flow looks like this :